hallettj/git-format-staged/README.md

 - run `git add` to stage the results of formatting

 The problem with that solution is it forces you to commit entire files.
-At worst this will lead to contributors to unwittingly commit changes.
+At worst this will lead to contributors to unwittingly committing changes.
 At best it disrupts workflow for contributors who use `git add -p`.

 git-format-staged tackles this problem by running the formatter on the staged version of the file.
 Staging changes to a file actually produces a new file